(-1)-Form Symmetries and Anomaly Shifting from SymTFT: -form symmetry via SymTFT

 We observe that the value of $\theta$ gets modified in the presence of this defect, which implies the fact that now we are in a different universe labeled by $\left(\theta + \alpha\right)$.
 We can interpret \eqref{Startingattheta} and \eqref{ShiftingTheta} as two distinct theories being related by the action of $(-1)$-form symmetry.
 We can summarize the action of $U_\alpha$ purely in terms of boundary condition as,

 here $\bra{N_\theta}$ denotes the choice of symmetry boundary condition with a specific value of $\theta$.
 As we emphasized earlier, codimension one defects in the bulk of the SymTFT that links with the bulk point operators, can modify the symmetry boundary non-trivially, by shifting the value of a defining parameter.
 This is the most traditional version of $(-1)$-form symmetry.
-In real-life examples, our SymTFT will be more involved, there will be additional couplings due to the presence of other symmetries.
+In a more realistic setting, when our QFT has other symmetries, our SymTFT will be more involved, there will be additional couplings due to the presence of other symmetries.
 Nevertheless, the defect $U_\alpha$ will always act on the point operators (in the language of generalized charges\cite{Bhardwaj:2023wzd}, it will carry 0-charges), or equivalently it links with the $W_\beta$ non-trivially, because of that, this type of defect can always modify the value of the $\theta$-angle.